Jalanjii/CKGames/README.md

 # SimpleGames

-These games were developed in 2017 on the very friendly environment CodeSkulptor.
+These games were developed in 2017 using the very friendly environment CodeSkulptor.

 [Pong][1]